carlosvmonzon/pyTIDES/README.md

-It supports **double precision** and **arbitrary (multiple) precision** (via `gmpy2`), an optional **Numba**-accelerated fast path, and a **1PN relativistic correction** for apsidal precession -- all through the same `HierarchicalSystemTemplates` API.
+It supports **double precision** and **arbitrary (multiple) precision** (via `gmpy2`), an optional **Numba**-accelerated fast path, and a **1PN relativistic correction** for apsidal precession, all through the same `HierarchicalSystemTemplates` API.

 ---